Gambling on papal conclaves: 19th century

 According to a New York Times article following the 1878 papal conclave: "The Italians are all superstitious, and all fond of the lottery.
 Every great event leads to speculation in numbers.
 The deaths and advents of the Popes has always given rise to an excessive amount of gambling in the lottery, and today the people of Italy are in a state of excitement that is indescribable.
 Figures are picked out which have some relation with the life or death of Pius IX.
 Every day large sums are paid for tickets in the lottery about to be drawn."

 20th century

 Gambling over the outcomes of the 1903 papal conclave and 1922 papal conclave was covered in several newspapers.

 Pope Gregory XIV's bull of excommunication as a penalty for such wagers was never specifically rescinded, but was abrogated (along with all provisions of canon law associated with the ius decretalium) by the 1917 Code of Canon Law.

-There was extensive betting in Britain over the elections of Pope John Paul I and Pope John Paul II, and the English Catholic primate, Basil Hume, the Archbishop of Westminster, felt it necessary to forbid participation by Catholics.
+There was such extensive betting in Britain over the elections of Pope John Paul I and Pope John Paul II that the English Catholic primate, Basil Hume, the Archbishop of Westminster, forbade Catholic participation.